Counting conjugacy classes in groups with contracting elements: Introduction

 \subsection{Applications}

-We first consider the class of CAT(0) groups and its subclass of cubical groups.
-In this setting, a contracting element is exactly a rank-1 element in the CAT$(0)$ metric.
-This turns out to imply the element is also contracting with respect to $\ell^1$-metric on the $1$-skeleton, when the CAT(0) space has a cube complex structure. \begin{cor}[CAT(0) groups] \begin{enumerate} \item A non-elementary group $G$ acting geometrically on a CAT$(0)$ space with a rank-1 element satisfies the prime conjugacy growth formulae with pointed length and stable length.
+We first consider the class of CAT$(0)$ groups and its subclass of cubical groups.
+An isometry of a proper CAT$(0)$ space is contracting with respect to the CAT$(0)$ metric exactly when it has a rank-1 axis in the space, ie.: a geodesic which does not bound a flat half-plane (\cite[Theorem 5.4]{BF2}).
+If the space is a CAT$(0)$ cube complex, such an isometry is also contracting with respect to the $\ell^1$-metric on the $1$-skeleton, which coincides with the standard word metric for a right-angled Artin or Coxeter group. \begin{cor}[CAT(0) groups] \begin{enumerate} \item A non-elementary group $G$ acting geometrically on a CAT$(0)$ space $X$ with a rank-1 element satisfies the prime conjugacy growth formulae for algebraic length and stable length with respect to the $CAT(0)$ metric on $X$.